 In an industry as competitive as food and beverage, being knowledgeable on how to increase your restaurant sales is a must to ensure long-term growth.
-These days, finding ways to increase sales has become more of a challenge, but with slight modifications, many of the strategies that worked in the past still apply today.
+Since 2020, finding ways to increase sales has become more of a challenge, but with slight modifications, many of the strategies that worked in the past still apply today.

 Below are six tactics you can use to help increase your restaurant’s revenue, now and in the future.